Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

 This study proposed a novel control framework to address the sim-to-real gap when applying imitation learning to MPC.
 Inspired by RTMPC, the DNN is composed of a nominal controller operating in the same environment as the source domain.
 Compared to DR baselines, the proposed method achieved better data efficiency.
-Additionally, a parameter governor was introduced to refine the control input based on changes in model parameters, allowing a less conservative MPC to be imitated.
+Additionally, an input refinement governor was introduced to refine the control input based on changes in model parameters, allowing a less conservative MPC to be imitated.

 In this study, two case studies of applying the proposed framework were shown by a cart-pole and a vehicle collision avoidance system example, offering a pathway for generalizing the proposed framework to other control problems.
-However, the proposed governor is in a highly constrained form, making it still challenging to apply to general control cases.
-Therefore, for future work, we plan to relax the governor form and validate it in wider control applications.
+The proposed governor is in a highly constrained form, making it still challenging to apply to general control cases.
+Therefore, for future work, we plan to relax the governor form and validate it in wider control applications for high-dimensional systems, such as multi-vehicle scenarios, along with real-world validations.